 I then ask, what are we not ready for?

 It is therefore important that nothing changes so that the existing supply chains are not disrupted.
 The supply chain from the raw material supplier to the factory, from the factory to the wholesaler, and from the wholesaler to the retailer, to put it very trivially.
 And this chain will continue to function even without money because every employee in this chain does his or her job.
 Just like the employees of the power company, waterworks, sewage plant, drivers of trains, buses, taxis and trucks, medical staff, police officers, teachers, postal workers, etc. Road construction work continues, new machines are installed, and research continues.
 And each of the billions of employees goes to the shops in the evening and gets what they need to live.
 Or he buys the new television, the purchase of which had long been planned.

+After just a few days, we will change our behavior when we notice that we have received everything for free.
+Much earlier than the ascertainment that we don’t earn anything because the salary or wages are usually not expected until the end of the month anyway.
 The changes come gradually.
 It will start with the fact that we don’t look at the prices.
 We will take the fruits and vegetables from regional organic cultivation that we had previously left because they were too expensive for us.
 And maybe we think about the fact that just as much manpower was used to produce it as for vegetables from cheap countries.